Prospective MA Students

 Loyola’s MA program in English provides many advantages:

+II.
 Our students achieve success following a range of career goals.
-While some of our MA graduates have gone on to earn the PhD both at Loyola and elsewhere, others have pursued careers in the non-profit sector, publishing, marketing, professional writing, and education (often teaching at the secondary level).
+While some of our MA graduates have gone on to earn a PhD at Loyola or elsewhere, others have pursued careers in the non-profit sector, publishing, marketing, professional writing, and education (often teaching at the secondary level).

 - Learn the significance and the history of British and American literature (broadly defined)